Free Sicilians: History

 Free Sicilians was founded by Massimo Costa, Antonella Pititto and Enzo Cassata.
 The party was launched on 3 January 2016 during a meeting in Pergusa.
 On the same occasion, the economist Massimo Costa, professor at the University of Palermo, became president of the party.

 Free Sicilians took part in the local elections for the first time in the spring of 2017, presenting its own mayoral candidate and its own electoral list in Palermo, capital of Sicily.
 Ciro Lomonte, an architect and scholar of the Salingaros Group, was chosen as mayoral candidate.
 During his electoral campaign, Lomonte focused on the issues of the urban renewal, the identity revival of Palermo and the violations of the Statute of Sicily by the Italian Government.
 Lomonte gained 4787 votes (1,76%), while the list gained 4041 votes (1,71%).

 Roberto La Rosa, a lawyer and former deputy secretary of the Sicilian National Front, was chosen as presidential candidate for the 2017 regional election.
 Free Sicilians was the only pro-independence party competing for the Sicilian Regional Assembly in 2017.
 "Economic independence" was the key concept of the electoral campaign.
 According to the party's program, this key concept would be pursued through the adoption of the special economic zone and a complementary currency called Tarì, like the ancient coin of the Kingdom of Sicily.
 During the campaign, La Rosa also suggested the creation of the Sicilian national football team as other autonomous regions and unrecognised states did before Sicily.
 La Rosa gained 14,656 votes (0.70%), while the list gained 12,600 votes (0.66%).

-On December 2017 Ciro Lomonte was chosen as provisional secretary until the first Congress of the party.
+In December 2017 Ciro Lomonte was chosen as provisional secretary until the first Congress of the party.